educastellano/p/README.md

 * P.Model.setValues created.
 P.Model can now set multiple values.
 * P.Model.fetch fix - fetch event is fired from the model prototype, instead of the new object.
 * P.List.load and P.View.init - loaderror event added.
 Also handled it in List view.
+* P.List.getRespData - saving attributes other than data when root specified.

 ### 0.0.3
 * P.persistREST and P.persistLocalStorage moved to other files.
 P.persist needs to be set by the app.